‘I can’t fix the anger’: Election workers see a system under strain

 Behind the burnout

 National analysts agree – and numerous audits have proved – that the U.S. system has many checks in place to prevent large-scale fraud.
 But local clerks say the system could still be improved to help balance their daunting workloads.
-“I can take the nasty calls and the nasty emails,” adds Ms. Rowlatt, but “it’s the burnout.”
+“I can take the nasty calls and the nasty emails,” says Ms. Rowlatt, but “it’s the burnout.”

 Many clerks like Ms. Rowlatt and Ms. Bryan have other duties such as issuing marriage or business licenses.
 Ms. Rowlatt motions to a stack of papers on her desk that are on her to-do list, a “dissolution of marriage” headline visible on the top sheet.
 In addition to her clerk duties, Ms. Bryan is also the county treasurer.
 These clerks suggest divvying up the vast roles of clerks or registrars by investing in more county officials, as well as investing in security to make the current officials feel safer.

 In 2020, the pandemic prompted substantial election changes in many places.
 Nevada’s Legislature, like many others, passed a law allowing the state to mail ballots to all active voters; in 2021 it voted to continue this procedure.
 At the same time, jurisdictions must continue to staff a certain number of in-person polling places, which both Ms. Bryan and Ms. Rowlatt say is like “running two different elections” at the same time.